-- Is your institution a 2019, 2020, or 2021 grantee?
-All 2020 and 2021 grants must be closed with the final reports (Narrative and budget reconciliation) received prior to the closing date of May 15, 2023 at 11:59 pm EDT to be eligible for consideration. - Has your institution submitted all complete grant final reports to Arabella Advisors? - Proposal Summary: - Project Start Date: ' - Project End Date: - Will this grant be used to support work that includes interacting or communicating with minors (individuals under age 18)? - Minors defined as individuals under age 18.
-If you select 'Yes,' you are required to submit the NVF Child Safeguarding Policy Information Sheet found at PITcases.org within the Network Challenge RFP, Forms and Evaluation Criteria area - Will any part of this grant funding be used to conduct lobbying as defined by federal tax law?
+- Is your institution a 2022, 2023 grantee?
+All 2022 and 2023 grants must be closed with the final reports (narrative and budget reconciliation) received prior to the RFP closing date of 11:59 p.m.
+EDT May 17, 2024, to be eligible for consideration. - Has your institution submitted all complete grant final reports to New Venture Fund? - Proposal Summary: - Project Start Date: - Project End Date: - Will this grant be used to support work that includes interacting or communicating with minors (individuals under age 18)? - Minors defined as individuals under age 18.
+If you select "Yes," you are required to submit the NVF Child Safeguarding Policy Information Sheet found at PITcases.org within the Network Challenge RFP, Forms and Evaluation Criteria area. - Will any part of this grant funding be used to conduct lobbying as defined by federal tax law?

-Project Funding Selection
+Project Funding Identification Selection